Britain on course for hottest day on record | Science-Environment

 - United Kingdom

-Britain was on course for its hottest day on record on Monday with temperatures forecast to hit 40C for the first time, forcing train companies to cancel services and health authorities to put more ambulances on standby.
-Much of Europe is baking in a heat wave that has pushed temperatures into the mid-40s Celsius in some regions, with wildfires raging across the tinder-dry countryside in Portugal, Spain, and France.
+Britain was on course for its hottest day on record on Monday with temperatures forecast to hit 40C for the first time, forcing train companies to cancel services, schools to close early and ministers to urge the public to stay at home.
+Much of Europe is baking in a heatwave that has pushed temperatures into the mid-40s Celsius (over 110 Fahrenheit) in some regions, with wildfires raging across the tinder-dry countryside in Portugal, Spain and France.

 Jake Kelly from Network Rail said he hoped normal operations would resume on Wednesday when temperatures are forecast to fall, but that would depend on "the damage that the weather does to the infrastructure over the next couple of days".
-Some schools were due to close earlier than usual on Monday.
+HIGH ALERT

+The government urged schools to stay open but many were due to close earlier than usual, normal uniform demands were ditched and end-of-term sports days were canceled.
+Some schools were shut, resorting to lockdown-style online lessons.
+And at least one major zoo, at Chester, said it would close for two days, while London Zoo and Whipsnade Zoo said many animals would be able to retreat to "cool zones" and some exhibits might be closed.

+Some factories also brought their opening hours forward, to prevent workers on the hottest jobs, such as welding, from falling ill.
+The Health Security Agency (UKHSA) raised the heat health warning to Level 4 for England for Monday and Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)